annotatedtmg/annotatedtmg/tmg/index.md

 Welcome!

-This is a comprehesive, accurate, and referenced guide to the first 25 years of the music of the Mountain Goats.
+This is a comprehesive, verified, and referenced guide to the first 25 years of the music of the Mountain Goats.
 The site covers the boombox, early studio, biographical, and later studio eras of the band.
 This period, lasting from approximately 1992 to 2017, contains a massive corpus of staggering complexity, range, and humanity.
-This site does not include releases from 2017 on, after the band moved on stylistically and thematically.
+This site does not include releases from 2017 on, after the band moved on stylistically and in some ways thematically.

 Pick the release you're looking for.
 In the below tables, links indicate annotations.
 Links *in italics* are incomplete: those prefixed with a dash (-)